TechKir/Put-It-In-Good-Hands/README.md

 # Put-it-in-good-hands
 ![app.printscreen](app.printscreen.png)
-<h2>Motivation:</h2>
-Put-it-in-good-hands is my second bigger project to get supplement to diploma from programming bootcamp 'CodersLab'.
+<h2>About:</h2>
+Put-it-in-good-hands is my second bigger project.
+The main idea is to encourage people to give unnecessary usable things to others who really need it.
+Created on the basis of idea and documentation provided by the graphic designer on adobeXD.
 Technologies what i used is: HTML5, CSS, SASS, Javascript, ES6, React,React Context, FIREBASE, AdobeXD, Trello.
 App was prepared as a full RWD version.
 Hosting and Real-Time Database assured by firebase.
 If you want to clone and play with this repository you could comment firebase code and uncomment fake API by JSON-SERVER and fetch.
-<h2>Attribution block:</h2>
-App made by: TechKir, resources comes from CodersLab: idea, graphics, layout prototype-AdobeXD, project backlog and requirements.

 <h2>Application</h2>
 To see ready app just click that link: https://put-it-in-good-hands.web.app/#/